delan/scrapetopia/README.md

 Run `web.py` to start the application.

-Install nginx and use the provided `nginx.conf`, changing the `alias` path on line 15 to point to the `data/media` directory.
+Install nginx and use the provided `nginx.conf`, changing the `alias` path on line 15 to point to the `data/media` directory. nginx proxies to the application but is still needed because it is responsible for serving the media files.

 Start nginx and the interface will be available on port 8653.